abrennec/sose20_cc2/readme.md

                                 config.make
 ```

 Make sure that you do not upload any IDE-based project files.
-To do so, add a **.gitignore** file to your main folder.
+To do so, add a **.gitignore** file to your local sose20_cc2 repository.
 This should not be uploaded.
 An example configuration might look like this:

 ```
 # Example .gitignore file